-"Designing your Workload" on page 77 "Editing objects from the Details View" on page 80
+"Editing objects from the Details View" on page 82

 Graphical View

 This view shows the job stream with all the jobs it contains and their associated dependencies.
 When you select an object in the graphical view, the object properties are displayed at the bottom of the properties pane.